harsha094/movie-server/README.md

 # movie-server
 Created a local movie server using NodeJS
-> using http module of nodejs
+> using express module of nodejs

 ## How to install NodeJs
 - Go to [nodejs.org](https://nodejs.org/en/download/) To Download.